mdo992/bobsgame-fonts/Pixel Sans.md

 * F884 – Pokémon currency, usually mapped to the dollar sign ($) in Pokémon games
 * F8FF – Apple logo

+### Font Replacement (PS3)
+Use [Flash Font Replacer](http://ps3xploit.com/hfw/flash_font_replacer/flash_font_replacer.html) or Rebug Toolbox with FileZilla to change the font.

+**Pixel Sans or Terminal or Textbook** is named `SCE-PS3-RD-R-LATIN2.TTF` and **Pixel Sans Fallback** is named `SCE-PS3-NR-R-JPN.TTF` (Japanese) or `SCE-PS3-YG-R-KOR.TTF` (Korean).

+**P.S.** The console stores its fonts in `dev_rebug/data/font` if Rebug Toolbox with FileZilla is used.
+The font can be changed in **Settings: Theme Settings: Font**.
+If the Flash Font Replacer detects that it is using a non-PS3 user agent, all options are disabled.

 ### Font Linking (Windows and Wine)
 Use the registry editor to add **Pixel Sans**, **Pixel Sans Terminal** and **Pixel Sans Textbook** to `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink` with the value `Pixel Sans Fallback.ttf,Pixel Sans Fallback` and restart the computer.

 ### Font Linking (OS/2)
 1. Use any OS/2 INI editor, e.g. INITOR or the registry editor from OS/2 WARP 4.52 Server for e-Business and above to edit the system profile (`os2.ini`).
 2. Go to `PM_SystemFonts`.
-3. Add the `PM_AssociateFont` key and enter `Pixel Sans Fallback,12` as the data.
+3. Add `PM_AssociateFont` key and enter `Pixel Sans Fallback,12` as the data.
 4. Restart the computer for the changes to take effect.

-### Setting Pixel Sans Fallback as default for Japanese and Korean in internet browsers
+### Setting Pixel Sans Fallback as default for Japanese and Korean in web browsers
 1. Clone the repository, download the zipped archive or the font separately.
-2. Go to any website in Japanese or Korean.
+2. Enter text in Japanese or Korean or go to any website in these languages.
 Example: [Seesaa Wiki animation staff database page list](https://seesaawiki.jp/w/radioi_34/l/), in Japanese only / 日本語のみ.
 3. Open up the font settings in your browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for Japanese and Korean.
 5. Use 8 points as the font size in Netscape or Mozilla.
 Other operating systems: use 10 points for Haiku and 12 points for OS/2.